hokhyk/laravel5/laravel5 notes.md

 If you’re interested in customizing any of this behavior, just override the specific method you want to customize in your controller.

+#### ForgotPasswordController
+The ForgotPasswordController simply pulls in the SendsPasswordResetEmails trait.
+It shows the auth.passwords.email form with the showLinkRequestForm() method, and handles the POST of that form with the sendResetLinkEmail() method.
+You can customize the broker with the broker() method.